xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 The second step we wanted to take was to send out alerts when something goes wrong.
 We've fixed the problem though, so to start lets add a broken order.

-Select "Add broken order" from the dropdown at the top of the page.
+Select "Add broken order" from the dropdown at the top of the app service homepage (i.e. the page that lists the orders).

 This order from the year 3000 will fail as it isn't in the past.
 It won't actually block new orders as it'll be after them in the queue.